CaptainTimothy/shadowsocksr/subscription/README.md

 ## Note

-**For most users, just use "update.sh" to update and replace your config automatically.**
+**For most users, just use "update.sh" to update and replace your config.**

-> You may find a lot of "base64: invalid input", just ignore them because most subscription links don't have "=" at the end.

 ## Purpose of those files